 The Story Behind the Book

-I had a privilege leading the design, launch, and scale-up of Live Better — Australia’s largest and most integrated health-focused rewards program, with over a million active users, 25+ major partner brands, 3,500+ partner locations, and ~$50 million of annualised rewards redemptions.
+I had a privilege leading the design, launch, and scale-up of Live Better — Australia’s largest and most integrated health-focused rewards program, with over a million active users, ~30 partner brands, ~3,500 partner locations, and close to $50 million in annualised rewards redemptions.

-This program helped transform the relationships with fund’s customers and turn what was a traditional health insurance app into a leading digital health platform with millions of monthly logins.
-We’ve also digitised and integrated a wide portfolio of telehealth, prevention and homecare services, creating an ecosystem that is accessible and easy to use for the fund’s 4.2 million customers.
+This program helped transform customer relationships and turn what was a traditional health insurance app into a leading digital health platform with millions of monthly logins.
+We’ve also digitised and integrated a wide portfolio of telehealth, prevention and homecare services, creating an ecosystem that is accessible and easy to use for millions of customers.

-Designing, building and scaling a complex program like Live Better and integrating health services into an ecosystem involves tens of thousands of choices – big and small.
+Designing, building and scaling complex programs and integrating services into an ecosystem involves tens of thousands of choices – big and small.
 Many are intertwined and interdependent.
-This are the examples of what I call projects with infinite degrees of freedom.
+These are the examples of what I call projects with infinite degrees of freedom.

 Were all the decisions we made perfect?
 Some were brilliant.
 Some I’d rather “undo”.
 But nonetheless the program was still immensely successful.
 As I illustrate in the book, organisations don’t need to make every choice perfect.
 To succeed, it’s often sufficient to make the consequential calls right more often than not.

 I decided to put it all in writing because I kept seeing the same pattern: talented leaders and well-resourced organisations making avoidable mistakes on the most important decisions.
-Not because they lacked competence or data, but because they lacked a framework and discipline for identifying which decisions deserved extreme care and a method for getting those right.
-This book is a humble attempt to help leaders nail the decisions that shape success.
+Not because they lacked competence or data, but they lacked a clear method for spotting which decisions deserved extreme care, and a discipline for getting those right.
+The 50:1 Method in this book is my attempt to fix that.

 The other promise I made myself was that if I ever write a book, it will be 100% content – 0% filler.
 100% beer – 0% froth.
 I did my best to walk the talk by densely packing it with insights, grounding it in real-world practice, and keeping practical enough to apply on Monday morning.
 You’ll be the judge of whether I succeeded.